 According to the National Intelligence Council report Global Trends 2030: Alternative Worlds, “We are at a critical juncture in human history, which could lead to widely contrasting futures."

 Nowhere is this more evident than in the promise and peril of advancing biotechnology and associated applications of information technologies.
-Together with recent insights from archaeology and ethology, new perspectives and powers associated with advances in genetics, neurobiology, cognitive psychology, artificial intelligence, and robotics are blurring the boundaries between humans, animals, and machines, and raising conceptual and practical problems of profound importance for the human future.
+Advances in genetics, neuroscience, developmental biology, bioengineering, artificial intelligence, virtual reality, and robotics are blurring the boundaries between humans, animals and machines.
+At the same time, new insights from ethology, cognitive science, anthropology and other disciplines are shifting our understanding of where those boundaries lie.
+Together, these advances raise conceptual and practical problems of profound importance for the human future.

-- What composition, conditions, and constraints (physical, social, and spiritual) provide the frame for the fullest flourishing of our distinctive human purposes within the world?
+- What composition, conditions, and constraints (physical, social, and spiritual) provide for the fullest flourishing of our distinctive purposes within the world?

 - And, most perplexing, is modern humankind a transitional form toward some future expression of our humanity?

 1) Increase public understanding of the scope and depth of advances in biotechnology, together with thoughtful consideration of the ethical issues implied by their potential impacts at the personal, social, and species levels of human life